12 easy steps to a green dorm room

 - 20 percent: Estimated reduction in energy use at Stanford's Lotus Living Laboratory green dorms.

-- $18.95: Estimated savings, over the course of a year, for Tulane's Energy Star Showcase Dorm Room.
+- $18.95: Estimated savings per student, over the course of a year, for Tulane's Energy Star Showcase Dorm Room.

 - $61,728.40: Estimated annual savings that Tulane would realize if every dorm room matched the performance of the Energy Star Showcase room.